eazar001/mousetrap/README.md

 $ mousetrap -t 10 -d my_device_id
 ```

-`my_device_id` is the filename you've determined corresponds to your mouse, from the previous step.
-The `-t` flag specifies your preferred idle time.
+`my_device_id` should be replaced with the filename you've determined corresponds to your mouse, from the previous step.
+The `-t` flag specifies your preferred idle time, in seconds.

 ### Final notes